 Requires submittal of Design Review Request

-Removing, planting or replacing any tree requires the submission of a Design Review Request.
+Removing, planting, or replacing any tree in a front, back, or side yard requires the submission of a Design Review Request.

 All new trees shall be a minimum of 2.5 inch caliper at the time of installation; evergreen trees should be a minimum of six (6) feet tall.
-Trees shall not be planted within a utility easement.
 Trees may not be planted on the alley side of a rear or side fence.
 For lists of tree species that are permitted and not permitted for planting in Lowry, see below.

 Trees must be maintained and regularly pruned so as not to obstruct pedestrian traffic, sidewalks, alleys or the street.
 The city of Denver requires that branches overhanging sidewalks and streets provide at least 8′ of clearance for pedestrians, bikes, and vehicles.
 Generally, deciduous trees need pruning every three to four years.
 Regular pruning helps create a beautiful street canopy throughout Lowry.